fluent/fluent-bit/documentation/development/README.md

 #### 7. flb_lib_stop

 This function instruct the Engine to stop processing events and perform a cleanup of the internal data.
-Before to return it will force a data flush to the output plugin in question to avoid data loss, then the worker thread will be stopped.
+Before to return it will force a data flush to the output plugin in question to avoid data loss, after 5 seconds the worker thread will be stopped.
 It prototype is the following:

 ```C
 int flb_lib_stop(struct flb_config *config);